Elsa Peretti: Jewelry design

 Peretti designed over thirty collections for Tiffany, with works described as "revolutionary", "timeless, distinct and modern".
 Her process included travel to Japan, China, and Europe and drew on the work of craftsmen there in the creation of successful collections such as Bean (an abstracted lima bean-shaped pendant), Open Heart, Mesh, Bone, and Zodiac.
 In addition to the sterling silver, part of her signature was the use of materials such as jade, lacquer, and rattan.
-Modern art was an influence; she cited Alexander Calder and Henry Moore’s sculptures as inspirations for her Open Heart collection of pendant jewelry featuring an off-center heart outline.
+Modern art was an influence; she cited Alexander Calder and Henry Moore's sculptures as inspirations for her Open Heart collection of pendant jewelry featuring an off-center heart outline.
 Pieces like Bone Cuff (1970) incorporated organic forms with appreciation of the human body, and were seen as bridging a gap between costume and serious jewelry.
-Peretti drew the shape from the bones of monks she’d seen inside a 17th-century Capuchin church near Rome during her childhood.
+Peretti drew the shape from the bones of monks she'd seen inside a 17th-century Capuchin church near Rome during her childhood.
 Enduringly popular, Gal Gadot wore an 18-karat gold version in the 2020 film Wonder Woman 1984 and Sarah Jessica Parker wore it as Carrie Bradshaw in the first Sex and the City film (2008).

-The work sold at a large variety of price points, partly dependent on materials; as of 2021, one version of Peretti’s Diamonds by the Yard necklace sold for $400 while another was priced at $75,000.
+The work sold at a large variety of price points, partly dependent on materials; as of 2021, one version of Peretti's Diamonds by the Yard necklace sold for $400 while another was priced at $75,000.
 In 2012, Tiffany and Peretti extended their contract for another 20 years, paid up front for $47 million.
 In 2015, her trademarked Elsa Peretti designs represented eight percent of Tiffany's net sales; in other years the figure has been more than 10%.

 Peretti also designed silverware for Tiffany, but only after she had established a solid following with her jewelry.
 Her creations were expansive (besides silverware, which included a silver pizza cutter, she also designed pens, ashtrays, a gold mesh bra, and perfume bottles for Halston), but the jewelry line remained the center of her work.
-Vogue calls her “arguably the most successful woman ever to work in the jewelry field.”
+Vogue calls her "arguably the most successful woman ever to work in the jewelry field."

+In 2024, Tiffany introduced the Elsa Peretti Split Ring to commemorate the 50th anniversary of Peretti's collaboration with the brand.
+This ring draws inspiration from Peretti's Bone cuff design.